andres-erbsen/dename-writeup/dename.md

 human-meaningful user identifiers (names) with application data associated with that user.
-When trying to provide security, the lack of a sufficiently trusted directory can easily become bottleneck: compromising any one certificate authority of attacker's choice breaks anything that relies certificate-authority-based public key infrastructure [@EllisonSchneierPKI][@SchneierVerisignHacked]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
+When trying to provide security, the lack of a sufficiently trusted directory can easily become bottleneck: compromising any one certificate authority of an attacker's choice breaks anything that relies certificate-authority-based public key infrastructure [@EllisonSchneierPKI][@SchneierVerisignHacked]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
 For this